hunghsinke/P4D_Assignment-3/README.md

 This is used for the picture layout.

 I have tried to use Glide JS library, but it did not provide me with enough value to keep working on it.
 This was originally used to do a scrolling image collage.

+Connect with Us page:
+If you hover over the "Connect now" button, you will find the button will change to light green.
+When you click on the button, you will see it changed to a darker green.
+I chose three different green for this button.